 The word “self-tan” usually conjures up two images: orange hands and streaky legs.
 And while we have come a long way from the days of tanning beds — researchers estimate that more than 400,000 skin cancer cases a year are due to the use of tanning beds — the fear of orange hands does not negate the desire for sun-kissed summer skin.
 Which is why the self-tanning market is expected to reach $5.5 billion in 2026.

 But more often than not, we forget about the face when it comes to self-tanning.
-So we spoke to celebrity makeup artist Meredith Baraf, — who’s worked with America Ferrera, Lea Michele, and Kim Kardashian, plus models like Doutzen Kroes — on what she uses to achieve a naturally bronzed look without resorting to potential skin-damaging practices.
+So we spoke to celebrity makeup artist Meredith Baraf, — who has worked with America Ferrera, Lea Michele and Kim Kardashian, plus models like Doutzen Kroes — on what she uses to achieve a naturally bronzed look without resorting to potential skin-damaging practices.

 Then, there is also a slightly underground product called Hydra Cell Bronzing Mist by CHANGE by Celeste Randall.
 It is a spray that functions as an anti-aging treatment combined with radiant natural color infused with hyaluronic acid and botanicals.
 “It’s great if you get to the end of your makeup and are like, ‘wait, I want a little more bronze.’”

 But you can do more than just updating your foundation shade for summer (Baraf recommends using a foundation one or two shades darker than your normal color).
 No matter how many bronzer glow drops you have dropped on your skin, Baraf says a bronzing powder will give you the most pay off.
 “I’m obsessed right now with Butter Bronzer by Physician’s Formula,” she says.
 “Half because it’s pretty and half because its smell puts everyone in a good mood — every single one of my clients lights up when I open it.”